gopherjs/gopherjs/README.md

 - small size of generated code

 ### What is supported?
-In one sentence: Everything except the goto statement and goroutines.
-Yes, I know that you want those features and I am working heavily on them.
+In one sentence: Everything except goroutines.
+Yes, I know that you want goroutines and I am working heavily on them.
 But hey, it is still better to write Go with callbacks than JavaScript with callbacks, right?
 A lot of Go's packages do already work, see the [compatibility table](doc/packages.md).
 If you want those still missing features, please consider to support this project with a star to show your interest.

 ### Installation and Usage
 Get GopherJS and dependencies with: